*** Important Legal Notice ***

 Revocation of Planning Permission

 Revocation is used where the development has not already started, or where it has started, to those parts that have not been started.
 A developer can avoid the process by starting the work, all this would arguably require is the turning of one sod of soil.
-However, there are many instances where developments are allowed to lay dormant, albeit that permissions only have a 3 year life span, they can be renewed, normally without much fuss, and the new PPS3).
+However there are many instances where developments are allowed to lay dormant, albeit that permissions only have a 5 year life span, they can be renewed, normally without much fuss (except in the case of hosing which now requires a full reappraisal due to the Greenfield Direction, and the new PPG3).
 With change of use then the cut off point is when that change of use takes effect.

 Successive Secretaries of State have made it clear that they will only approve the rarest of cases.
 Therefore the grounds of revocation should be very clearly laid out, they should at least have the potential for success.
 The Courts will also potentially look to see if the application is no more than a finely veiled attempt to revisit a planning case already decided.
 Therefore the grounds should refer to issues that have come to light since the original decision, such that it is right and proper that the decision should be reconsidered, and further that when taking into account the new material it would be in the interests of good planning to revoke the permission.

 All we do in this briefing is point you to the legislation, potential grounds, this briefing CANNOT define your chances in court, that can only be assessed after careful consideration of all the facts by a competent specialist planning barrister, we therefore urge anyone considering going to court to seek appropriate advise first.